LinguoMalkavian/GILES/README.md

 The character lines were scrapped from the scripts in buffyworld.com using the buffyscr.py script (requires beautiful soup), the script can be used to add new characters to the data base.

+I showed this to the students in Kyle's class